iCliniq Logo

 Diagnoses are based on physical examination and the history obtained from the parents of the affected children.
 The following tests are done to confirm the diagnosis of hypernatremia.

-1. Serum Tests: It is a laboratory procedure where the serum sodium concentration is measured.
+1. Serum Tests: This is a laboratory procedure where the serum sodium concentration is measured.

 2. Special Imaging Tests:

-• Computed Tomography (CT Scan): They help to detect any tumors, intracranial abnormalities, or infectious diseases such as tuberculosis, sarcoidosis, etc.
+• Computed Tomography (CT Scan): This helps detect tumors, intracranial abnormalities, or infectious diseases such as tuberculosis and sarcoidosis.

-• Magnetic Resonance Imaging (MRI): They produce more detailed information compared to computed tomography.
-In some cases, CT scans may not provide adequate information.
-In such cases, an MRI is suggested.
+• Magnetic Resonance Imaging (MRI): This produces more detailed information than computed tomography.
+In some cases, CT scans may not provide adequate information, in which case an MRI is suggested.

 How to Manage Hypernatremia?

-The treatment of hypernatremia includes the identification of the exact cause of hypernatremia.
-Then the sodium and water imbalance in the body is corrected.
+The treatment of hypernatremia includes identifying the exact cause and correcting the body's sodium and water imbalance.

 • Replacement of the intravascular volume.
 Administration of fluids is initiated either orally or through feeding tubes.